MINNESOTA ASSOCIATION FOR GUARDIANSHIP

 The purposes for which this association is organized are exclusively charitable and educational within the meaning of Section 501 (c) (3) of the Internal Revenue Code of 1954, as amended, and as so expressly limited shall be:

-1. To provide for the exchange of ideas, education, and communications between groups and individuals interested in providing or furthering guardianship services or alternative protective services to persons in need of such services.
-Objectives of the association shall include but not be limited to the following: the promotion of relevant public policy, advocacy, research, and the development of standards for providing services to vulnerable persons who are elderly, who have mental illness, who have a developmental disability, or who are otherwise at risk.
+- To provide for the exchange of ideas, education, and communications between groups and individuals interested in providing or furthering guardianship services or alternative protective services to persons in need of such services.
+Objectives of the association shall include but not be limited to the following: the promotion of relevant public policy, advocacy, research, and the development of standards for providing services to older adults, people living with mental illness or intellectual/developmental disability, or who are otherwise at risk due to diminished decision making capacity.

-2. To establish a statewide forum for professionals and others interested in substitute decision-making.
+- To establish a statewide forum for professionals and others interested in the spectrum of supportive, surrogate, and substitute decision-making.

-3. To sponsor training and on-going education for conservators/guardians and other substitute decision makers with accompanying continuing education units (C.E.U.s, C.L.E.s, etc.).
+- To sponsor training and on-going education for members with accompanying continuing education units (C.E.U.s, C.L.E.s, etc.).

 Membership Qualifications.
 Membership in this association is available to persons and organizations professionally involved and/or interested in the purposes of this association.
 All such persons and organizations shall be eligible for membership without regard to race, age, religion, national origin, sex, sexual orientation, or handicap.
 There shall be three categories of membership.
 The Executive Board shall have the authority to set membership dues.

-A. Individual Membership.
-Individual membership in the association is open to individuals who are professional guardian/conservators, attorneys, family members, and those who are interested and involved in guardianship/conservatorship or the substitute decision-making process.
+- Individual Membership.
+Individual membership in the association is open to individuals, or individual employees of organizations, who are professional guardian/conservators, attorneys, family members, and those who are interested and involved in guardianship/conservatorship or the decision making continuum.
 Individual members may serve as directors or officers and shall have the right to vote.
+No more than two members of an organization shall concurrently serve on the Executive Board regardless of membership type.

-B. Agency Membership.
-Agency membership is open to any firm or other business that has a supportive interest in the substitute decision-making process.
-This category may include but is not limited to, county and state departments, community/human services, adult protection agencies, social service agencies and associations, and other such entities whose function enables substitute decision-making or advances the guardianship/conservatorship process.
-Agency membership entitles the agency to one vote.
-Representatives of member agencies may serve as directors or officers and shall have the right to vote.
+- Organization Membership.
+Organization membership is open to any firm or other business that has an interest in the decision-making continuum.
+This category may include but is not limited to, any entity listed in Individual Membership as well as county and state departments, community/human services, adult protection agencies, social service agencies and associations, and other such entities whose function enables supported, surrogate, or substitute decision-making or advances the guardianship/conservatorship process.
+Organization membership entitles the agency to one vote per three members for general membership votes.
+Representatives of member agencies may serve as directors or officers and each shall have the right to vote at Executive Board meetings provided that no more than two representatives of an organization shall concurrently serve on the Executive Board.

-1. Honorary life members shall be persons of distinction who may be elected to honorary membership of MAGiC by the active membership following nomination by the Executive Board.
+Honorary life members shall be persons of distinction who may be granted an honorary membership following nomination and election by the Executive Board.
 Honorary members shall pay no dues, and may participate in meetings without power to vote.
 They may attend conferences and other functions of MAGiC at the member discount rate, or the fee may be waived by the Executive Board.

 Past President.
 The Past President serves as historical memory and advisor.
 The Past President may chair or serve on any committees agreed upon.
 The Past President is a voting member of the board.